-How can I support a dyslexic student?
+How can I support neurodivergent individuals?

 Living with dyslexia can be a constant struggle for individuals as they make compromises to fit into a society conditioned by neurotypical thinking.
 And there is no doubt that this struggle is exacerbated due to a lack of support, understanding, and knowledge of dyslexia.

 Stats suggest that dyslexia influences 1 in 10 of us in the UK* and 49% of all classes have at least one student with dyslexia* so driving awareness and conversations on how we can help is essential if we are to give our children the best start in life.

 The British Dyslexia Association (BDA) is clear that if a child isn’t diagnosed in their formative years, it can leave a lifelong impact so we need to look for the signs, talk to children and parents about their challenges, and tailor teaching and learning to meet personal needs.

 Judging by the great reviews we get, especially from parents, tinted paper can indeed help.
 Increasingly popular, tinted paper is now widely recognised as a solution to the type of visual stress symptoms associated with dyslexia:

 - patterns, stripes, black/white and colour contrast can be stressful and lead to headaches, fatigue, and anxiety.

 - the environment may be perceived as a distorted world so stationary objects can blur, move and change.

 Here at RHINO, we've designed our exercise books and refill pads with the right shades to help reduce and relieve the symptoms of visual stress - the perfect support for dyslexia, Irlen's syndrome, autism and other neurodiverse diagnoses.
 Just be prepared to try a few colour options to find the one that suits best.